Guidance

 Audience and purpose of instruction

-This instruction is primarily for officers in UK Visas and Immigration (UKVI), Border Force and Immigration Enforcement, responsible for registering protection claims (conducting the screening interview and related activities at the point of claim).
-It is also for officers in UKVI responsible for managing and deciding protection claims.
+This instruction is for officers in Home Office roles, responsible for registering protection claims (conducting the screening interview and related activities at the point of claim).
+It is also for officers responsible for managing and deciding protection claims.

-This instruction sets out when and how to treat asylum claims from European Union (EU) nationals as inadmissible.
-It also explains how to approach asylum claims made by nationals of the non-EU European Economic Area (EEA - Liechtenstein, Norway and Iceland) and Switzerland.
+This instruction sets out when and how to treat asylum claims from European Union (EU) nationals as inadmissible, the consequence of which is that the claims will not proceed to be considered substantively.
+It also explains how to approach asylum claims made by nationals of the non-EU European Economic Area states (EEA - Liechtenstein, Norway and Iceland) and Switzerland.

 This instruction does not set out detailed considerations around wider case management, such as support, reporting, bail, detention or removal.
 Caseworkers must refer to the lead guidance in these areas where relevant.